-Nepal is located in South Asia between China in the north and India in the south, east and west.
-While the total land area is 147,181 sq. km including water area of the country that is 3,830 sq. km.
-The geographical coordinates are 28°00′N 84°00′E. Nepal falls in the temperate zone north of the Tropic of Cancer.Nepal’s ecological zones run east to west about 800 km along its Himalayan axis, 150 to 250 km north to south, and is vertically intersected by the river systems.
-The country can be divided into three main geographical regions: Himalayan region, mid hill region and Terai region.
+Nepal is a landlocked country located in South Asia with China in the north and India in the south, east and west.
+The country occupies 147,181 sq. km of land and lies between coordinates 28°00′N and 84°00′E. Nepal falls in the temperate zone north of the Tropic of Cancer.
+The entire distance from east to west is about 800 km while from north to south is only 150 to 250 km.
+Nepal has vast water systems which drain south into India.
+The country can be divided into three main geographical regions: Himalayan region, mid hill region and the Tarai region.
 The highest point in the country is Mt.
-Everest (8,848 m) while the lowest point is in the Terai plains of Kechana Kalan in Jhapa (60 m).
+Everest (8,848 m) while the lowest point is in the Tarai plains of Kechana Kalan in Jhapa (60 m).

-The Terai region, with width of ranging 26km to 32 km and altitude ranging from 60m to 305 m, occupies about 17 percent of total land area of the country.
+The Tarai region has a width ranging from 26km to 32 km and varies in altitude from 60m to 305 m.
+It occupies about 17 percent of total land area of the country.
 Further north, the Siwalik zone (700 – 1,500 m) and the Mahabharat range (1,500m - 2,700m) give way to the Duns (valleys), such as Trijuga, Sindhuli, Chitwan, Dang and Surkhet.
-The Midlands (600 – 3,500 m), north of the Mahabharat range is where the two beautiful valleys of Kathmandu and Pokhara lie covered in terraced rice fields, and surrounded by forested watersheds.
+The Midlands (600 – 3,500 m), north of the Mahabharat range is where the two beautiful valleys of Kathmandu and Pokhara lie.

-The Himalayas (above 3,000 m) comprises mountains, alpine pastures and temperate forests limited by the tree-line (4,000 m) and snow line (5,500 m).
-Eight of the 14 eight-thousanders of the world lie in Nepal: Sagarmatha or Mount Everest (8,848 m), Kanchenjunga (8,586 m), Lhotse (8,516 m), Makalu (8,463 m), Cho Oyu (8,201m), Dhaulagiri (8,167 m), Manaslu (8,163 m) and Annapurna (8,091 m).
-The inner Himalayan valley (above 3,600 m) such as Mustang and Dolpa are cold deserts sharing topographical characteristics with the Tibetan plateau.
-Nepal holds the so called “waters towers of South Asia” with its 6,000 rivers which are snow-fed or dependent on rain.
+The mountainous region begins at 3000m leading up to the alpine pastures and temperate forests limited by the tree-line at 4,000 m and the snow line beginning at 5000 m.
+Eight of the world’s highest peaks (out of fourteen) that are above 8000m lie in Nepal: Mount Everest (8,848 m), Kanchenjunga (8,586 m), Lhotse (8,516 m), Makalu (8,463 m), Cho Oyu (8,201m), Dhaulagiri (8,167 m), Manaslu (8,163 m) and Annapurna (8,091 m).
+The inner Himalayan valley (above 3,600 m) such as Mustang and Dolpo are cold deserts sharing topographical characteristics with the Tibetan plateau.
+Nepal holds the so called “waters towers of South Asia” with its 6,000 rivers which are either snow-fed or dependent on rain.
 The perennial rivers include Mahakali, Karnali, Narayani and Koshi rivers originating in the Himalayas.
 Medium-sized rivers like Babai, West Rapti, Bagmati, Kamla, Kankai and Mechi originate in the Midlands and Mahabharat range.